Joi Arcand: Work

-Arcand appeared as an extra on the set of the Portlandia TV series in 2015.
+Arcand appeared as an extra on the set of the Portlandia television series in 2015.

 Arcand was the curator of a collective mural project in Ottawa from 21 June 2018 to October 2019 titled nākatēyimisowin – Taking Care of Oneself.
 This project was funded and organized by Heritage Canada and was launched on the National Indigenous Peoples Day on 21 June 2018.
 Four Indigenous artists created the murals; Cedar Eve Peters, who is Anishinaabe, Ojibwe (Shifting of Energies), Glenn Gear, who is Inuk (Ommatik – Heart), Michelle Sound, who is a member of the Swan River First Nation and Red River Métis (Kahkiyaw acāhkosak – All the Stars), and Tara-Lynn Kozma-Perrin, who is Cree (We Are Resilient).
 These murals are located in the pedestrian tunnel under Wellington Street at the Portage bridge.
 Arcand explained that she "wanted to address self-care from an Indigenous perspective.
 Indigenous peoples are always sort of required to resist.
 We have peoples, we have activists, we have artists who are constantly pushing back against colonialism and all the struggles that come with that.
 I wanted to take a step back and think about like what happens when we stop resisting and just take care of each other.
 Each of the artists had their own interpretation of what that meant and what I've found interesting as a curator, even though the theme was center around the self, really the self in the community are inseparable, and I like that you come across it without expecting it."

 She designs jewelry featuring Indigenous languages in a recent project titled Mad Aunty.

 Arcand currently acts as the Director of the Nordic Lab – a new space dedicated to artists from the circumpolar region – at artist-run-centre SAW Gallery in Ottawa.